Step 1 – Reserve Your Place

 Step 9 – Orientation

-Orientation is mandatory for all new students.
+Orientation begins August 14th and is mandatory for all new students.
 Click here for more information about orientation.